Chih-Che-Fang/MyBookStore2/docs/design.md

 # Possible Improvements and Extensions

-1. We didn't implement the fault tolerance.
-However, since the catalog & order server stored all executed log and initialization information, we can, in the future, implement a mechanism easily to recover books' status after a machine recovered from a fail
-2. Currently we only have 1 machine for each type of server, but as the client increases, the server has a slower response time.
-Therefore, in the future, we can add more replicated servers for each type of server and add a load balancer to handle concurrently client requests.
-In this way, we can reduce averaged response time and scale this bookstore to a large number of customers.
+1. Currrently we only have one frontend server and cache server, as the customer clients increase, the frontend may become bottleneck and single point of failure, we can adopt replication to frontend and cache server too
+2. Primary-backup protocol may cause primary server a bottleneck as number of customer increases.
+Besides, it only support sequential consistency.
+We can adopt Paxos/RAFT consensus mechansim to achieve linearizabile consistency, whcih is stronger than sequential model
+3. In this lab, I chose to resync database status with other alive replicas when doing resynchronization.
+The reason is less worries on the consistency between replicas and make sysem design concise and simple.
+However, if the database beceome very large, we may need to implement check point/log and resync execuated transaction with other replicas.
-3. We are using the thread per request model currently.
+4. We are using the thread per request model currently.
 Therefore, we could optimize averaged response latency time by using thread pool since each request doesn't need to wait for the launch time of a thread